MultiTool/Slingshot/README.md

 # Slingshot
-A slightly less ambitious version of Volvox.
+A less ambitious version of Volvox.